bcgov/cas-registration/docs/frontend/growthbook.md

 # Growthbook

-Documentation on how to implement a growthbook feature flag for our NextJS application.
+Documentation on how to implement a growthbook feature flag for our NextJS application.<br/>
+**NOTE**: The Growthbook package has been removed as it was not being used.
+This documentation has been left here in case the package is re-added in the future.

 ## Client Key